Modernization of National Commercial Laws and the Role of Legal Harmonization in International Commerce

-The UNCITRAL Regional Centre for Asia and the Pacific and the Faculty of Law, University of Macau, will jointly host the UNCITRAL-UM Asia-Pacific Fall Conference titled “Trade Development through the Harmonization of Commercial Law” with the support of the Comite Maritime International.
-It will be held at the new Hengqin campus, University of Macau, Macau SAR, during 17 and 18 October 2014.
+The UNCITRAL Regional Centre for Asia and the Pacific and the Faculty of Law, University of Macau, will jointly host the UNCITRAL-UM JOINT CONFERENCE 2017 titled “ Modernization of National Commercial Laws and the Role of Legal Harmonization in International Commerce”.
+It will be held in Macau SAR, during 11-12 December 2017, Macau SAR, China.

 Call for Papers